Grilled Walleye with Citrus Butter Sauce

 Serving Suggestions

-Grilled Walleye goes well with light, fresh sides such as:
+Grilled Walleye goes well with:

 - Grilled asparagus or green beans